a-harbuz/TransportCompanyManagementSystem/README.md

 # Transport Company Management System Project [Backend]
 This is a prototype of the BackEnd Transport Company Management System Project.
 Data consist of Company, Vehicle, Maintenance, Employee, EmployeeInfo, Contract, Tasks, Role, Authority.

+The system is designed to support the work of a transport company, which accepts orders for the transportation of various goods.
+The system provides accounting of orders for cargo transportation, transportation planning, accounting of vehicles at the enterprise, accounting for vehicle maintenance costs, accounting of relationships with clients, accounting of employees at the enterprise, provides different access roles for each user of the system.
 ___

 * [ApiDoc Link](http://localhost:8080/swagger-ui/index.html)